BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Launch fo2tweaks.bat, answer the questions

 ## Update
-- If you're updating from a previous fo2tweaks version, uninstall it full, delete fo2tweaks dir and fo2tweaks.bat, then install new version normally
+- If you're updating from a previous fo2tweaks version, uninstall it completely, delete fo2tweaks dir and fo2tweaks.bat, then install new version normally

 ## Troubleshooting
 If installation gets seemingly stuck (more than a minute without any progress), try disabling your antivirus for a moment.
 In particular, Avast is known to raise false positives.